georgebv/drf-pydantic/README.md

 > [!NOTE]
 > There will be a minor penalty if `validate_pydantic` is set to `True` due to pydantic
 > model validation.
-This is minimal compared to an-already present overhead of DRF
+This is minimal compared to an already-present overhead of DRF
 > itself because pydantic runs its validation in rust while DRF is pure python.

 # Installation